kyutai-labs/moshi/README.md

 # moshi-inference

-There are two separate versions of the moshi inference stack in this repo.
+There are three separate versions of the moshi inference stack in this repo.
 - The rust version used in production is in the `rust` directory.
-- The python version is in the `msh` directory.
+- The python version using PyTorch is in the `msh` directory.
+- The python version using MLX is in the `msh_mlx` directory.

 ## Rust